sirkoik/BorisovXmas/README.md

 # BorisovXmas

 A storyboard about comet 2I/Borisov.

 # Note

-Smooth scrolling on this page does not use smooth-scroll.js BUGGED in IOS Safari - background does not load and smooth scrolling does not work!
+- Smooth scrolling on this page does not use smooth-scroll.js
+- Smooth scrolling is bugged in iOS Safari.